Bilistic/Knapsack_solutions/README.md

 Referring to the original project I stressed a goal of contributing in some way to technologies utilized in resource management, carrying this goal with me into this new, adapted project I am able to say that on conclusion of the investigation into this are I will be able to recommend various approaches to not just a knapsack problem but various combinatorial optimization problems as well as rank algorithms applicable to such a problem based on complexity, implementation effort, time and accuracy.
 Whilst

-Introduction 3

 this may seem vastly different to the original goal set of contributing to a sector I now have the knowledge going forward to return to said problem and complete the original target.

 ### 1.4 Structure of This Document

 Document Content is as follows:

-Chapter 1
+Chapter 1:
 Presents the motivation the problem domain and the expected contribution from this work being accomplished.

-Chapter 2
+Chapter 2:
 Presented within this chapter is related work and the relevance of this subject in relation to Computer Science. it will explore the 0/1 knapsack problem, applicable algorithms and the differences between them.

-Chapter 3
+Chapter 3:
 Within this chapter we will view implementations of the different algorithms imple- mented during this investigation.
 We will view code snippets and break down the im- plementation of the algorithm.

-Chapter 4
+Chapter 4:
 In this chapter we will review data collected and present models generated from said data.
 Further more we will touch on how said data was interpreted and the relevance of the chosen metrics.

-Chapter 5
+Chapter 5:
 Chapter 5 will draw conclusions from the data viewed in Chapter 4.
 Whats more is we touch on skills learned from this process and acknowledge potential future work to be carried out.